Understanding Transpiration in Plants for Success in O Level Biology

 Importance of Transpiration in Plants

 A plant doesn’t just release water without reason.
-In fact, this process serves vital purposes:
+This process serves vital purposes:

 -